What is Ehsaas?

 - The Kafalaat programme has begun to be rolled out, driving financial and digital inclusion for around 7 million women.
 Find out more here.

-- Pakistan’s first shock-oriented precision safety net Tahafuz will assist those that have suffered a catastrophic event (commencement phase 1 in April 2020).
-Tahafuz will also reform the individual financial assistance system of Pakistan Bait ul Mal.
+- Pakistan’s first shock-oriented precision safety net Tahafuz will assist those that have suffered a catastrophic event (commencement phase 1 last quarter of 2020).
+Tahafuz will also reform the individual financial assistance system.

 - The Ehsaas Undergraduate Scholarships programme was launched in November 2019 and 50,000 undergraduate scholarships were awarded to deserving students by the Prime Minister in March 2020.
 Higher Education Commission of Pakistan is an implementing partner of this programme.
 The programme will support 200,000 students over four years.
 Find out more here.

-- To address stunting in children, specialized nutrition food initiative for mothers and children up to 2 years is in the final stage of planning and will be commenced soon.
+- To address stunting in children, conditional cash transfer and specialized nutrition food initiative for mothers and children up to 2 years has been rolled out in the first phase in 9 districts of the country.
+Find out more here.

 - Education conditional cash transfer programme is being introduced in lagging districts of Pakistan encouraging out-of-school children to acquire education.
 In October 2019, Ehsaas approved an increase in education stipend amount for girls from 750 to 1000; and the plan to extend the educational Conditional Cash Transfer programme from 50 to 100 districts.
 A total of 3 million children, half of which would be girls will benefit from this over the next 3 years.